satvikg2002/ar-opencv/README.md

-# ar-opencv
+# opencv-projs
-Creating an AR project using OpenCV in Python
+Creating projects using OpenCV